Scotty Riggs: Extreme Championship Wrestling (2000–2001)

 In 2000, Antol debuted in Extreme Championship Wrestling as Scotty Anton, aligning with his real-life friend Rob Van Dam.
 At Hardcore Heaven, Anton betrayed Van Dam, knocking him off the top rope to the floor, allowing Jerry Lynn to pin him and thus end Van Dam's two-year undefeated streak.
 From there, he joined The Network as a "hired gun".
 Van Dam gained revenge at Heat Wave, where he defeated Anton by using his new Van Terminator finisher.

-Independent circuit and retirement (2001–2003, 2007–2009)
+Independent circuit and retirement (2001–2003, 2007–2024)

 After leaving ECW, Antol returned to the independent circuit, where he found his greatest success in Turnbuckle Championship Wrestling (TCW).
 While competing for TCW, he became a three time Heavyweight Champion and a one time TCW Tag Team Champion with Erik Watts.
 Following TCW's closure in 2003, Antol took time away from professional wrestling to deal with personal issues of divorce and his father developing lung cancer.
 His father died from the illness in 2004.
 Following this, Antol moved to Hilton Head Island, South Carolina to work as a bouncer and manager at a lounge.

 Upon getting his life together, Antol resumed his wrestling career under his Scotty Riggs ring name, where he wrestled several matches for AWA World-1 Championship Wrestling in 2007 before retiring in 2009 due to injuries.

+In 2024, he returned to wrestling, working for Major League Wrestling and independents.

+All Elite Wrestling (2024–present)

+On March 3, 2024, Antol was shown in the crowd during Sting's retirement match at AEW's Revolution alongside Nikita Koloff.
+In December 2024, it was reported that Antol was working for AEW in a backstage capacity by helping provide logistical support, including driving talent to and from venues.
+This was confirmed by AEW commentator Tony Schiavone one month later.